Reyes homers in six-run seventh, Indians beat Tigers 10-1

 Plutko struck out seven of eight Tigers hitters in one stretch, surpassing his previous career-high of eight strikeouts in the fifth inning.

-The Indians loaded the bases against Nick Ramirez in the sixth, but Francisco Lindor grounded into his second inning-ending double play of the night.
+“He had that one tough inning, and then he strikes out seven guys the second time through the order,” Francona said.
+“That was a great job, because it was still a tight game.”

-Cleveland, though, padded the lead against Ramirez and David McKay in the seventh.
+Cleveland padded the lead against Nick Ramirez and David McKay in the seventh.

 Ramirez kept the Indians going in the inning by misplaying a two-out grounder and Franmil Reyes followed with a three-run homer into the shrubbery in center.
 Reyes has homered in there straight games, matching his previous career best set between May 28-30, 2018.

+“When he first got here, you could tell he was trying to do too much,” Pérez said.
+“Now he’s getting comfortable and it is impressive to watch.”

 Freeman followed with a grounder to Brandon Dixon at first and beat Ramirez to the bag for an infield single.
-Roberto Pérez then ended Ramirez’s night with a long homer down the left-field line.
-McKay walked Tyler Naquin and Lindor followed with a long drive to left that hit the top of the fence and bounced back into play for an RBI double and a 10-1 lead.
+Pérez then ended Ramirez’s night with a long homer down the left-field line.
+McKay walked Tyler Naquin and Lindor followed with an RBI double and a 10-1 lead.

 TRAINER’S ROOM